 1. Put the right person in charge.

 “Don’t have your least experienced person handle prior authorization,” warns Young.
-“They have to be savvy.”
+“He or she has to be savvy.”
 It isn’t a task for your newest employee, even if it might seem like mindless work at times.
 An experienced hand can drastically speed up prior authorization.

 2. Embrace newer technology.

-Many prior authorizations are still done by telephone or fax, even as more and more business is conducted online-only.
+Many prior authorizations are still done by telephone or fax, even as more and more business is conducted online.
 Whenever possible, says California-based medical consultant Judy Bee, use the payer’s website for all prior authorization requests.
 This completely eliminates the dreaded wait time on hold that is the bane of every medical practice.
 Even if using the online option only slightly reduces the time needed to hear back from an insurer, it saves hours of dead time on the telephone.
+(Hint: Ophthalmology EMR software has evolved to help with these tasks, too!)

 3. Reassess your payers.

 A more drastic step calls for cutting out troublesome insurers entirely.
 “If you have a plan that is ho-hum in its reimbursement and is requiring a lot of time (to approve prior authorizations), you probably should rethink whether you need to participate, because that’s coming right out of your wallet,” says Bee.
-Consider examining your books to determine which insurers demand the most prior authorizations (or take the longest to respond to your requests).
+The best ophthalmology clinic software can help you to determine which insurers demand the most prior authorizations (or take the longest to respond to your requests).
 It might make more sense to stop accepting those plans than to deal with the headaches they create.

 4. Centralize staffing.